wkronmiller/MessingWithiTunes/README.md

 # How to use

-1. Download this and follow these instructions <https://support.apple.com/en-us/HT201610>
-2. Install NodeJS
+1. Configure iTunes to share XML with other applications
+2. Fire up the nodejs server
-3. Open a terminal inside this folder
+3. Open the electron app

-4. Run `npm install && npm start`
-5. ...
-6. profit
+(Better instructions/packaging coming eventually)

 # Notes